wing5wong/artisan-whs-static/source/_news/2020-05-05_cricket-lose-before-christmas-but-win-afterwards-wanganui-senior-teams-season-in-review.md

 ---
-title: "Cricket: Lose before Christmas but win afterwards - Wanganui senior team's season in review"
+title: "Cricket: Wanganui senior team's season in review"
 feature_image:
   description: The Wanganui team after another up and down representative season,
     with the down being in the first half of the year and the up being in the